Vaibhav09969/Blinkit_sales_analysis/README.md

 * `Blinkit SQL analysis.sql`: This is the main file containing all the documented SQL code, covering data cleaning, KPI calculation, and all detailed analytical queries.
 * `[Original Data File Name]`: (Optional: Include the original data file if you are allowed to share it.)

-## Screenshots / Examples

-*(Include a placeholder tag here.
-You will replace this with an actual image in GitHub.)*

 ## Author / Contact

 * **Author:** [Your Full Name]